bladeacer/ObsiThemeRef/docs/themes/b/brainhack.md

 - more visible folders in the files browser
 - adjustable workspace
 - custom-styled callouts
-    - atm only !tip and !danger have individual colors, others use the same color as !tip
+    - atm only !tip and !danger have individual colours, others use the same colour as !tip
 - custom styled bullet lists with more spacing
 - overall spacing adjust, paragraphs, callouts, blockquotes and lists will flow better → better readability
 - nested callouts